vbscript055246/-/README.md

 ## Postscript
 - justPrintDbToXlsx.py
-    - just extract data from the database to xlsx
+    - Just extract data from the database to xlsx
     - Msgdate output in UTC+8
 - main-DB.py
-    - example splitting data by different teammate and test round and give a time slot tag
+    - Example splitting data by different teammate and test round and give a time slot tag
 - main-DB-test.py (Debugging)
-    - example calculating "quiz_clas 4 5 6" score and plot them on a graph using matplotlib
+    - Example calculating "quiz_clas 4 5 6" score and plot them on a graph using matplotlib
 - 遠距聯想測驗.xlsx
     - "quiz_clas 4 5 6" model answer